MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ### 8.1 From the Nordic Wallet Launch all sales units (payment points) will be switched to daily settlements

 Currently you were able to select how to receive settlements: daily or instant.
 After NWL all sales units will be switched to receive daily settlements.
 Instant transfers will stay as a functionality, but it will be renamed to Single payment settlements, which represents the functionality in better way.
 Furthermore, functionality will be for an extra fee.
-With Single payment settlements every payment will be settleded separately (not bundled up) and you will receive it in 1 days after payment was executed.
+With Single payment settlements every payment will be settled separately (not bundled up) and you will receive it in 1 days after payment was executed.

 :star:**Recommendation:** If you need to have your payments settled separately, log in to new Merchant Portal after NWL and select Single payment settlement functionality.